infojam-james/Test-Cases/First-Aid/first-aid-8.md

 2 Delete all pre-populated content from the form

-3 Click the 'Update from incident form' button *(this will prompt a pop-up box asking for confirmation)*
+3 Click the 'Update from incident form' button *(this will prompt a pop-up box asking 'Are you sure you wish to update?
+All current content will be overwritten.')*

 4 Click the 'Cancel' button in the confirmation box *(this will prompt the pop-up confirmation box to disappear)*